 What is Tyk On-Premises / Self-Managed ?

-Tyk Self-Managed is the easiest way to install our Full Lifecycle API Management solution in your own infrastructure.
+Tyk Self-Managed allows you to easily install our Full Lifecycle API Management solution in your own infrastructure.
 There is no calling home, and there are no usage limits.
 You have full control.
-Sign up for a free trial to test it out:

 The full Tyk Self-Managed system consists of: